MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/key-concepts-subcontracting.md

 ---
 title: Key concepts in subcontracting
-description: This topic explains some key concepts that apply to subcontracting in Microsoft Dynamics 365 Project Operations.
+description: This article explains some key concepts that apply to subcontracting in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 08/03/2021
 ms.topic: article